 2. Another rule to remember, just as important as the first, is to never check baggage!
 Most likely, your luggage will continue on to Point C, and you will get off at Point B. A potential nightmare.
 Make sure all your items will fit into an overhead compartment.

-And an International Hidden City Ticketing Example
+International Hidden City Ticketing Example

 I’ll leave you with another example scenario, this time in an international setting.
 Using the same dates as before, let’s go from London to Bahrain, in the Middle East.
 The basic Point A to Point B search turns up these results: